73-year-old Charleston sports apparel shop sold to Texas firm

 “This is another step forward in our company’s journey of over 73 years, and we are truly excited to join BSN Sports," Lenhardt and Thrash said in a joint statement.
 "Their national reputation, immense resources and cutting-edge technology will allow us to build on our trusted relationships and exceptional service."

-The new owner hopes to continue the build on teh acquired company's established track record.
+The new owner hopes to continue the build on the acquired company's established track record.

 "Specifically, we will ensure that T&T preserves the ‘best of’ its culture and presence in the community, while, at the same time, Lowcountry customers benefit from BSN Sports’ unparalleled inventory, industry-leading technology and superior sales platform," said Terry Babilla, BSN Sports' president.